 What happens to the investments if a stockbroker becomes bankrupt?

-The regulators have put in place strong measures to ensure the safety of both your holdings and funds if your stockbroker defaults.
+The regulators have put in place strong measures to ensure the safety of both clients' holdings and funds if their stockbroker defaults.

 Holdings

-In India, you can hold securities electronically in one of two depositories - CDSL or NSDL .
-Your stockbroker indirectly maintains the securities as a depository participant (i.e. a member of CDSL or NSDL).
-If your stockbroker defaults, since the securities are kept safely with the depository, you will be able to transfer your holdings to another stockbroker of your choice.
+In India, clients can hold securities electronically in one of two depositories - CDSL (WEB) or NSDL (WEB).
+The stockbroker indirectly maintains the securities as a depository participant (i.e. a member of CDSL or NSDL).
+If a stockbroker defaults, since the securities are kept safely with the depository, clients will be able to transfer their holdings to another stockbroker of their choice.

 Funds

-Like DICGC guarantees the safety of your bank deposits, if your bank defaults, the safety of your funds lying with your stockbroker is guaranteed by the Investor Protection Fund (up to Rs.
-25 lacs).
+Like DICGC guarantees the safety of bank deposits for clients, if a bank defaults, the safety of funds lying with the stockbroker is guaranteed by the Investor Protection Fund (up to ₹ 25 lacs).

-If your stockbroker defaults, you can file a claim for your compensation anytime within three years.
-You can refer to this circular from SEBI that details the eligibility criteria for such claims.
+If a stockbroker defaults, clients can file a claim for their compensation anytime within three years.
+Clients can refer to this circular (WEB) from SEBI that details the eligibility criteria for such claims.

-You can refer to these NSE and BSE pages to know how to claim compensation.
+Clients can refer to these NSE (WEB) and BSE (WEB) pages to know how to claim compensation.
 NSE provides a maximum limit of ₹ 25 lakhs per investor per defaulter/expelled member regarding claims arising on expulsion/declaration of default of members.
-In comparison, BSE provides coverage up to ₹ 15 lakhs.
+In comparison, BSE provides coverage up to ₹15 lakhs.

-In addition to the above industry-wide measures, read this Z-Connect post to know how safe it is to trade with Zerodha.
+In addition to the above industry-wide measures, to find out how safe it is to trade with Zerodha, visit zerodha.com/z-connect/zerodha/how-safe-is-it-to-trade-with-zerodha-recap.